dzshy/reinforth/README.md

 **!!!
 WORK IN PROGRESS !!!**

-A small implementation of Forth supporting recursion for fun.
+A small implementation of Forth for fun.

-## Example
+## Examples

-A recursive fibonacci function:
+### Recursion

+Unlike other Forth, you can do recursion.

 ```
-: fibo (recursive fibonacci)
+: fibo ( recursive fibonacci )
     dup 2 < if
         1 swap drop
     else